-James brings his computer savvy and passion for title design, 2d/3d motion graphics and animation to Milkhaus’ roster.
+James brings his short form direction and passion for title design, 2d/3d motion graphics and animation to Milkhaus’ roster.
 James graduated magna cum laude at Savannah College of Art & Design with a degree in Motion Graphics and Photography.

-Since coming to Milkhaus, James has created graphics for documentaries Saving Face, The Life and Times of Paul the Psychic Octopus, and Still.
+Since coming to Milkhaus, James has created graphics for documentaries Saving Face, Being Evel, Chasing Ice, LEGO: A Brickumentary, The Life and Times of Paul the Psychic Octopus, and Still.
 He also serves in our animation team, working on traditional and mixed media projects.

-His credit list includes projects for: HBO, T-Mobile, Air Quality Management District, Qwest, Dex One, TD Ameritrade, Rehab, Treasury (Fosters) Wine Estates, Red Robin, Reebok, Walmart, Sam’s Club, United Way, Unilever, Ingenix, and many others.
+His credit list includes projects for: Pepsi, Mountian Dew, Sierra Mist, HBO, T-Mobile, Air Quality Management District, Qwest, Dex One, TD Ameritrade, Rehab, Treasury (Fosters) Wine Estates, Red Robin, Reebok, Walmart, Sam’s Club, United Way, Unilever, Ingenix, and many others.
 James has also been involved in the 48hr.
 Film Project for years.
 In 2010, he worked on the short 46 Miles by Cinema Geeks that went on to compete at 48HFP International at Cannes which won First Runner Up for Best Film.